The Making Of the California Gharana

 As one of the senior most disciples of Pandit Chitresh Das, having studied with him since the 70s, what was it like to watch him transform as an artist and teacher?

 As a young man in Calcutta, Dadaji often worked with different kinds of dancers and did different types of performances.
 He even worked at the Grand Hotel a couple of nights a month, doing folk dance with a friend of his from Manipur, who was a master folk-dancer.
 That’s why Dadaji was such a great folk dancer as well.
 He had a knowledge of the traditional repertoire of the particular folk dances from the north and the northeast of India, and we were the benefactors of that.
-The influences of Lok Nritt, or the dances of the people, is undisputed as the bases of classical dance forms around the world.
+The influences of Lok Nritt, or the dances of the people, is undisputed as the basis of classical dance forms around the world.
 Our exposure to these folk dance styles increased our knowledge of movement vocabulary, rhythm and melody.

-As a younger student I just danced – I just danced what I was given to dance, or shall I say TRIED to dance what I was given.
+As a younger student I just danced what I was given to dance, or shall I say TRIED to dance what I was given.
 Having nothing to base our level of study upon, it was just class with Dadaji and we were all in love with it.
 Many esteemed musical and dance guests would visit the class and be so impressed with the material he was giving us and the level to which we were all trying to express it.
 It wasn’t until I went to India however, and went often with Dadaji’s father (Baba as I called him) to dance events and competitions that I realized what gifts were regularly given by Dadaji.
 All respect given to the teachers in Bengal at that time, but the understanding of sangeet, layakari, khoobsurti and nazaqat that we were imbibed with from Dadaji was so far and beyond what these students had been exposed to.

 Over the years many things changed.
 Society as a whole changed and not so many could dedicate the open time required to truly embody this art.
-He understood fully what he was up against and distilled his teaching methods masterfully to never, ever short change the art, nor the learner, in this situation.
+He understood fully what he was up against and distilled his teaching methods masterfully never to ever short change the art, nor the learner, in this situation.

 What was it like to study with Pandit-ji’s father, Pandit Prohlad Das?